nancchan/saas-customer-onboarding-business-systems/postman/README.md

 ## Overview

-This folder demonstrates basic REST API testing using Postman.
+This section of the project demonstrates basic REST API concepts using Postman.

-The purpose is to practice how SaaS support and implementation teams validate API communication and troubleshoot common issues.
+The objective was to better understand how APIs support communication between business systems and how implementation or support teams investigate API-related issues during customer onboarding.

-## Requests Tested

-### GET Request

-Purpose:

-Retrieve customer information from an API.

-Example:

-GET request returning customer data.

 ---

+# Requests Practiced

-### POST Request
+## GET Request

-Purpose:

-Send new customer information to an API.

-Example:

-Simulating customer onboarding data submission.
+Retrieved customer information from an API endpoint to understand how existing customer data can be accessed.

 ---

-### PUT Request
+## POST Request

-Purpose:

-Update existing customer information.

-Example:

-Simulating customer record updates.
+Submitted customer information to simulate creating a new customer record.

 ---

-### Error Testing

-Purpose:

-Understand how failed requests are investigated.

-Examples:
+## PUT Request

+Updated an existing customer record to understand how information can be modified after onboarding.

+---

+## Error Response Review

+Reviewed common HTTP responses that may occur during API requests.

+Examples include:

+- 200 OK
 - 400 Bad Request
+- 401 Unauthorized
+- 403 Forbidden
 - 404 Not Found

-## Skills Practiced

-- REST API fundamentals
-- HTTP methods
-- HTTP status codes
-- Request and response analysis
-- Basic troubleshooting
+---

+# Key Takeaways

+Working with Postman helped reinforce REST API fundamentals, request structure, response codes, and basic troubleshooting concepts that are commonly encountered during SaaS implementation and customer onboarding.